 The property will be disregarded from the care funding means test when the first of you goes into care.
-If the second needs care, the value of the property can then be included.
-If the property then needs to be sold to help with the cost of fees, the local authority may help with funding until the property is sold.
+If the second of you needs care, the value of the property can then be included in the means test.
+If the property then needs to be sold to help with the cost of fees, the Local Authority may help with funding until the property is sold.
 Should you both need to go into care at the same time, half the property’s value will be allocated to each of you for the means test.

 Putting property in trust for future generations is a complex issue not simply because of care costs but because the taxman is keen to prevent people trying to avoid inheritance tax - so legal advice is essential

 Under the means test, your Local Authority may ask about your property ownership over some years.
 If it deems property was placed in trust deliberately to take it out of the means test, it may still be included.

 Plus, the means-test upper threshold is low (currently £23,250 in England) so other assets could disqualify you from support in any case.

 No. So long as your mother continues to live in it, the property won’t be included in the means test for care funding.
 However half of their joint savings will be.
 With £15,000 in assets, your father is above the lower capital limit of £14,250 and will be expected to make a contribution of £3 a week towards the cost of his care.